Here are the parts of a wireless cell phone charger, their names and functions:

 Wireless charging has become very common in the past few years, and for a good reason as well.

 Wireless phone chargers offer less hassle compared to their wired counterparts.
+Learn all about the parts of ordinary cell phone chargers here.

 You don’t have to worry about tangling wires and what kind of connector works with what device.